thesmythgroup/fetch_pool/README.md

 # FetchPool

-A library to help you easily asynchronously download lists of URLs in parallel, using a given number of parallel connections.
-You could for example download a list of 100 images, while only ever downloading four images concurrently.
+A library to easily and asynchronously download a list of URLs in parallel, using a given maximum number of concurrent connections.
+This lets you download a list of hundreds of files, while only ever downloading a few at the same time.

 ## Usage